Collinformatics/AudioTranscription/README.md

 # Setup: Intellij Idea

-For these instructions, make sure that your Java envionment in Intillij has the JavaFX plugin
+For these instructions, make sure that your Java envionment in Intillij has the JavaFX plugin.

+After that is setup we will need to set up Python.

 - Install Python plugin at: